Are you going through a divorce with complex and high value assets?

 Avoiding litigation may be preferable than navigating this probing framework, but sometimes that is not in the cards.
 Either way, a competent attorney can increase your chances of a fruitful and fair settlement, or can guide you through the process of a complicated divorce in the event settlement does not bear out.

-Do not put yourself in a vulnerable position, enlist the assistance of the capable family law attorneys at Bikel & Schanfield.
+Do not put yourself in a vulnerable position.
+Enlist the assistance of the capable family law attorneys at Bikel Rosenthal & Schanfield.